UCBerkeleySETI/breakthrough/GBT/README.md

 Two papers have been published on narrowband Doppler drift searches on Breakthrough listen data.
 [Enriquez et al. (2017)](http://seti.berkeley.edu/lband2017/) outlines the Doppler drift search technique, and reports technosignature limits for 692 stars at frequencies from 1.1 - 1.9 GHz from GBT.
 The code used to perform this search can be obtained at https://github.com/UCBerkeleySETI/turbo_seti - it's also still under active development as part of our search pipeline.
 In a Python environment you should be able to install it with `pip install turboSETI`.

 [Price et al. (2019)](http://seti.berkeley.edu/listen2019/) analyzed 1327 stars from GBT and Parkes datasets.
-As well as the code, the data files for both of these searches are publicly available.
+As well as the code, the data files for both of these searches are [publicly available](http://seti.berkeley.edu/opendata).

+Rob Harrand has a nice [Kaggle notebook](https://www.kaggle.com/tentotheminus9/l-band-2017) where he reproduces some of the results from Enriquez et al.

 ### How to apply ML to BL data